gursheyss/cs187script/demo.md

 └── test-results.txt    → Output file with results
 ```

 "We're using Java with TestNG as our test framework, and Appium for mobile automation.
-The whole thing follows the Page Object Model pattern - which basically means we separate our UI interactions from our test logic."
+The whole thing follows the Page Object Model pattern - which basically means we separate our UI interactions from our test logic.
+The 48 scenarios from our PDF (lighting, skin tone, resolution, etc.) are explicitly mapped to the numbered images under `images/<disease>/`, so every automated run aligns with the documented cases."

 ---